sanskrit/raw_etexts_english/blogs/manasataramgini/2011-04-28_notes-on-the-vishnu-virachita-rudra-stotram.md

 +++
-title = "Notes on the viShNu-virachita rudraxa0stotram"
+title = "Notes on the viShNu-virachita rudra stotram"

 +++
 The early history of the imagery of rudra within the Indo-Aryan